From Soil Health to Water Conservation: Sustainable Land Management Tips for Every Gardener

 Crop rotation and diversity strengthen soil health and reduce pest and disease pressure.

-• Follow heavy feeders like tomatoes or corn with legumes that add nitrogen.
+• Follow heavy feeders like tomatoes or corn with legumes that add nitrogen back to the soil.

 • Mix vegetables, herbs, and flowers together to attract beneficial insects.